uwiger/gproc/doc/gproc.md

 monitor a registered name
 This function works much like erlang:monitor(process, Pid), but monitors a unique name registered via gproc.
-A message, `{gproc, unreg, Ref, Key}`
-will be sent to the requesting process, if the name is unregistered or
-the registered process dies.

-If the name is not yet registered, the same message is sent immediately.<a name="mreg-3"></a>
+A message, `{gproc, unreg, Ref, Key}` will be sent to the requesting process, if the name is unregistered or the registered process dies.If the name is not yet registered, the same message is sent immediately.<a name="mreg-3"></a>

 ###mreg/3##